pbierkortte/AI-Prompt-Toolkit/tools/job_recruiter_response_template.md

 - Acknowledges any shared context without revealing new personal details
 - Creates the right impression for the type of professional relationship
 - Remains brief but engaging at the appropriate level

+if this opportunity is worth pursuing further, the response should help move the conversation forward while ensuring I have the necessary information to evaluate if this opportunity.
+If not, provide a clear and professional response that respects everyone's time while being upfront about expectations.

 </Task>

 <Today>